Esri/solutions-raster-functions/README.md

 ### Getting Started

 * Download the solutions-raster-functions repo to your local computer.
 * These raster functions are designed to be work with mosaic datasets only and only with NAM data in the OpenDAP format.
 If the user wants to use other data formats then the raster functions and associated Python scripts will have to be edited.
+These Raster Functions enable the user to take a multi attribute raster and to display specific attributes from it such as Windspeed, Relative Humidity and Temperature.
+In addition to this any raster Functions that involves Python Scripts, Python raster Functions, enable the user to create and display a derived variable such as wind chill (calculated by combining Air Temperature and Windspeed).
+The functions within this repo are there as a demo to the user and both types can be customized by the user so that they are able to display their own variables.
 * Information on building raster functions can be found  here (https://github.com/Esri/raster-functions/wiki) and here (https://github.com/Esri/raster-functions) and here for Python raster functions (https://github.com/Esri/raster-functions/wiki/PythonRasterFunction)
 * They have been built with NAM CONUS (12KM) downloaded in the OpenDAP format obtained from here (http://nomads.ncep.noaa.gov/)
 * All raster functions and scripts should be copied to a folder on a local drive on your computer.